tahmidabir/boot-Armbian-in-Tanix-T6/README.md

-## Processed followed for installing Armbian in Tanix T6 Android Tv Box
+## Installing Armbian in Tanix Tx6 Android Tv Box

 #### [Note: There are several types of Tx6 boxes, make sure you are buying Tx6-A , not Tx6-P or anything else]